Fast methods to compute the Riemann zeta function: The idea of the algorithm to compute cubic exponential sums with a small cubic coefficient

 On substituting $x_m$ in $f(x)-mx$, one finds

 The function $f(x_m)-mx_m$ is not a polynomial in $m$ because it involves a square-root term $\sqrt{b^2+3c(m-a)}$ (informally, this is a manifestation of the lack of self-similarity in the cubic case).
 So the behavior of $f(x_m)-mx_m$ under further applications of the van der Corput iteration is likely to be complicated and hard to control.
-It therefore appears we cannot apply relation (\ref{eq:vanbook}) repeatedly like we did in the quadratic case.
+It therefore appears we cannot apply relation (\ref{eq:vanbook}) repeatedly, like we did in the quadratic case, because we do not obtain sums of the same type with each application.
 However, if $c$ is sufficiently small, it is reasonable to apply Taylor expansions to the problematic term $\sqrt{b^2+3c(m-a)}$ in order to express it as a rapidly convergent power series in $3c(m-a)/b^2$.
+And if $c$ is sufficiently small, then the contribution of the quartic and higher terms in this series will be of size $O(1)$, which allows us to expand them away as polynomials of low degree in $m-a$.